mattwach/battery_drainer/README.md

 Because powerloss *is* the goal here, we instead choose power resistors that directly provide a full (3V) drop at around 30V input.
 To safely get there, I chose 3 35W 0.4 ohm resistors connected in parallel for a total dissipation capability of ~100W and an equivilent resistance of 0.133 ohm.

 A zener diode (U5) is used to protect the ADC of the microcontroller in the event that the divided voltage is too high (> 3V).
-The micorcontroller firmware may have to know that any measurement above 3V translates to >= 3V and not exactly that.
+The microcontroller firmware may have to know that any measurement above 3V translates to >= 3V and not exactly that.
 In normal use, this case should not occur.

 ### Protection Fuse